sp1nnek0p/loady/readme.md

 The app allows users to come to the site register for a new account and post loads they need transported, and transporters can come and see loads that are available and speak directly to the their clients.

-I will be writting a new version of this that I will deploy to Heroku as this was purely a test to see not only what Django is capable of but to also asses my self if I would be able a do a project like this.
+I will be writting a new version of this that I will deploy to Heroku as this was purely a test to see not only what Django is capable of but to also test my self if I would be able a do a project like this.
 This project is not done, but it is in a working state.
 I saw what I would like to impove and will be starting with LOADY v2, within this week.

 ## Features
 - Direct Messaging